guardianproject/info/content/blog/2013-11-21-a-tag-team-git-workflow-that-incorporates-auditing.md

 **Undoing A Bad Rebase**

-Git doesn&#8217;t provide any undo, and it also will let you delete things, not a good situation for learning this stuff.
+Git doesn’t provide any undo, and it also will let you delete things, not a good situation for learning this stuff.
 Luckily it does give you the tools for making something like an undo function.
 I use a tag for this, and I always use the same name for that tag: `pre-rebase`.
 Before starting anything that involves rebasing, I first do:

 <pre>git checkout master
 git tag pre-rebase